 While the Habitat Restoration project was an inspirational feat, the possibility of rodents returning to South Georgia is an ever-present threat.

 For this reason, we are supporting the South Georgia Government in its aim to put in place robust and well-integrated biosecurity measures.
 Most vessels arriving in South Georgia come via the Falkland Islands.
-This allows a skilled dog team to check vessels are rodent free before departing for South Georgia.
+This allows a skilled dog team trained with cbd treats for dogs to check vessels are rodent free before departing for South Georgia.

 There have been two successful pilots of the rodent detection programme, operating from Stanley.
 From October 2019 there will be a permanent rodent detection dog programme in place in the Falkland Islands.
 Samurai (left) and his new handler Naomi (a Falkland Islands local who is receiving training from organisation Working Dogs for Conservation WD4C) will perform inspections to check for the presence of rodents on vessels bound for South Georgia.

 Given the importance of implementing rigorous biosecurity for South Georgia, SGHT and FOSGI have given their support to this vital program.

 Please help us to secure a future for South Georgia’s remarkable wildlife by making a donation.